chemspacelab/mosaics/README.md

 We have prepared several examples to help you get started with MOSAiCS.
 Each example is located in its own directory under the `examples/` folder.

 ### [Toy Minimization](examples/01_toy_minimization/)
-This example shows the basics of the minimization algorithm.
+This example shows the basics of the our algorithm by using it to minimize a function of chemical graph's nuclear charges over chemical space.

 ### [xTB Property Optimization](examples/02_xTB_property_optimization/)
-Optimize specific properties using extended Tight-Binding (xTB) calculations.
+Optimize solvation energy using extended Tight-Binding (xTB) calculations with MMFF94 conformers.
+(Largely a reproduction of the numerical experiments performed in [arXiv:2307.15563](https://arxiv.org/abs/2307.15563).)

 ### [Distributed Random Walk](examples/03_distributed_random_walk/)
 Learn to distribute computational work across multiple nodes or processors.

 ### [Blind Optimization Protocol](examples/04_blind_optimization_protocol/)
-Demonstrates advanced optimization methods without relying on all typical variables.
+Learn to use protocols for tuning beta parameters during optimization.

 ### [ChemSpaceSampler](examples/05_chemspacesampler/)
 Showcases the algorithm's ability to explore various regions of the chemical space.
+For further reading see ["Understanding Representations by Exploring Galaxies in Chemical Space"](https://arxiv.org/abs/2309.09194) published on arXiv.

 ## Contributing
-We welcome contributions from the community.
+We welcome contributions and feedback from the community.

 ## License
 This project is licensed under the MIT License